September 13 2020 – Mike Yarbrough

 How Is Ring Width Related to Ring Size?

 Ring width is different from ring size, so be careful not to confuse the two!
-The width of a wedding band is measured in millimeters, so there's no need to convert using any kind of ring size chart.
+The width of wedding bands and engagement rings is measured in millimeters, so there's no need to convert using any kind of ring size chart.
 Men's bands are typically between 5 mm and 10 mm wide while women’s’ are between 4 mm and 8 mm wide, on average.

 It’s important to note that a band with a thinner width will feel larger than a wider band of the same size.
 This has to do with a wider band making more contact with your finger.
 It’s important to use a ring sizer that has a width close to that of the ring you intend to purchase.
 Traditional sizers are typically thin (around 2 mm wide) which doesn’t accurately represent the feel and fit of a ring with a wider band.

-Although men tend to have thicker fingers and wear larger rings, the method of measurement is the same.
-Men’s rings and women’s rings follow the same ring sizing standard, ensuring you’ll only need one chart.
+Although men tend to have thicker fingers and wear larger rings, the method of measurement is the same for both men and women.
+Men’s rings and women’s rings follow the same ring sizing standard, ensuring you’ll only need one chart to find and choose a size that fits.

 Can Rings Be Resized?